 Emissions from Finnish peat bogs and the peat industry are outrageous.
-On average, 7-8 million tons of carbon dioxide are emitted during a year just from heat generation, another 7.8 million tons from farming the peat bogs and 7-8 millions deriving from forestry on drained peat mires.
-This amounts to a total of approximately 23 tons of carbon dioxide annually.
-This represents double the amount of carbon emissions caused by Finnish road, rail, boat and air traffic (approx. 12 million tons of carbon dioxide a year).
+On average, 7-8 million tons of carbon dioxide are emitted during a year just from heat generation, another 7.8 million tons from farming the peat bogs and 7-8 million tons deriving from forestry on drained peat mires.
+This amounts to a total of approximately 23 million tons of carbon dioxide annually.
+This represents double the amount of carbon emissions caused by Finnish road, rail, boat and air traffic combined (approx. 12 million tons of carbon dioxide a year).

 The last Finnish government decided to ban coal by the year 2029, which is supposed to bring Finland closer to the ambitious goal of being the first fossil free nation in the world.
 However this goal didn’t take into account the emissions caused by peat extraction, which is still being used as a major source to generate energy, especially in small scale district heating plants all over the country.

 The government’s search for new sustainable resources such as geothermal, solar, wind and biogas energy is running too slow to replace the existing fossil energy sources used to meet the increasing energy demands of major cities like Helsinki, Turku and Tampere.